About us

 Every Sunday

 Every Sunday night is our Traditional Irish Seisiún.
+This year they are celebrating their 25th year with us!
 It is one of the longest running seisiúns in NYC and is hosted by Tony DeMarco (fiddle).
 Other guest musicians join in as the night goes on.
 In the past the seisiún has been the subject of an article in the NY Times and Tony appeared on “Live From Here” with Chris Thile on NPR.
 Without a doubt one of the best things you can do on a Sunday Night in NYC!

 Every Monday